-Since the consensus includes only a minimal set of outcome measures, one could argue that other outcome measures not included are as least as important to meet local specific requirements.
+Because the consensus includes only a minimal set of outcome measures, one could argue that other outcome measures not included are as least as important to meet local specific requirements.
 It is self-evident that interested centers should add additional outcomes to meet their specific requirements.
-Auditory steady-state responses (ASSR) for example are often added to allow frequency-specific stimulation at intensities up to 120 dB HL (instead of 95 dB HL in case of ABR testing).
-By adding ASSR to the clinical test battery, the clinician is able to distinguish between severe and profound hearing loss and to investigate residual hearing, which contributes to appropriate selection and fitting of hearing aids before implantation [23].
-Moreover, if the clinical setting allows/ requires, vestibular assessment can also be considered as an essential part of the pediatric CI test battery.
+Auditory steady-state responses (ASSRs), for example, are often added to allow frequency-specific stimulation at intensities up to 120 dB HL (instead of 95 dB HL in case of ABR testing).
+By adding ASSR to the clinical test battery, the clinician is able to distinguish between severe and profound hearing loss and to investigate residual hearing, which contributes to appropriate selection and fitting of hearing aids before implantation (24).
+Moreover, if the clinical setting allows/requires, vestibular assessment can also be considered as an essential part of the pediatric CI test battery.
 Sensorineural hearing loss is associated with a vestibular dysfunction in a third of the CI candidates.
 Additionally, cochlear implantation might have a potential impact on motor development by a (transient) vestibular deficit.
-It is against this background that pre- and postoperative vestibular investigation should be considered whenever possible [24].
-Another outcome measure of interest is the Quality of Life of hearing impaired children.
-The HEAR-QL for example, can serve as an excellent complement to the described MOM test battery to assess the hearing-impaired child's overall well- being [25].
+It is against this background that pre- and post-operative vestibular investigation should be considered whenever possible (25).